 February 2023 Good Morning America Book Club Pick

 Prior to reading this story, I had little concept of what the end of slavery meant in the Caribbean.
 I knew nothing of the apprenticeships and horrible conditions formerly enslaved people were forced to endure.

 And I certainly had no idea of what it would take to reunite a family of formerly enslaved individuals who had been ripped apart when they were sold by their owners.

 Rachel’s story changes that.
 She runs away from the plantation in Barbados to reunite with her family.
 She sets off on a journey to find her 5 children.
 What she finds out about each encompasses some of the many ways a formerly enslaved person’s life could turn out.

 I don’t think anyone will be able to read this story without shedding a tear and thinking hard about colonialism and the ripple effects it has had on generations.
 This is another book that is heavier in our ultimate beach reads 2023 post but you will not want to miss reading this pick.

 Molly Gray works as a maid in a grand hotel and gets joy from leaving things orderly and pristine.
 Molly struggles with reading social cues and has had even more trouble since her gran can no longer help.

 When Molly finds a dead body in a room at the hotel, she becomes a prime suspect and will need all her friends to help her.

 I loved the description of this book and I hoped it would live up to my expectations.
-I did that and more.
+It did that and more.
 I loved every minute of this feel-good book from the ultimate list of mystery books and closed the last page smiling.
 Definitely add this one to books for book clubs to read.
 If you are looking for The Maid Book Club Questions, we have you covered.
 It is also a perfect mystery book for books like Lessons in Chemistry.